-Unlike in the 15 previous bank robberies, a quick-thinking teller in San Luis Obispo slipped an exploding dye pack into the plastic bag that the robber used to carry off the loot.
+Unlike in the 15 previous bank robberies, a quick-thinking teller slipped an exploding dye pack into the plastic bag that the robber used to carry off the loot.

 A few steps outside the bank, the pack exploded, spewing red dye all over the robber, the money and possibly his mask and gloves.
-A surveillance camera shows that the robber "sprinted away across the bank parking lot" at a speed not normally associated with a man of advanced years.
+A surveillance camera shows that the robber "sprinted away across the bank parking lot."

 He may have escaped in a white BMW, according to the FBI.
 In previous robberies, there did not appear to be any good clues about the Geezer Bandit's mode of escape.